 In addition to the refund of federal funds, a refund of a portion, if not all of the student's institutional scholarship(s) may be required.
 If institutional scholarship funds have been awarded, please schedule an appointment with a financial aid counselor prior to withdrawing to determine the status of these funds.

 If you have questions about Title IV program funds, please call the Federal Student Aid Information Center at (800) 433-3243, TTY users may call (800) 730-8913.
-Information is also available at Student Aid on the Web.
+Information is also available at Federal Student Aid.